 Through an internship with the Durham County Department of Public Health, Carter Lovvorn participated in the preparation and implementation of the Durham County Community Health Assessment (CHA).
 His honors thesis explores results about Latinx communities from previous CHAs and closely documents the current state of Latinx communities in Durham.
 Having participated in many aspects of the CHA, Carter explains the process of designing and distributing one of the few bilingual community survey’s in North Carolina.
 The critical analysis of trends that emerged from the 2019 health data identify how cultural, linguistic, and systemic issues impact the well-being of Latinx communities in Durham.

-Each year the Department of Romance Studies (with co-sponsorship by Trinity Research Enhancement) presents an Undergraduate Research Conference on the theme of ‘Old Worlds, New Worlds, Future Worlds.'
-The conference provides an outlet for the outstanding research produced by students in Romance Studies courses, and is an important means by which the department fosters an active culture of research and exchange among students and faculty.
-Spring 2020 will be the tenth annual conference, with 21 students presenting their projects, displaying an amazing variety of interdisciplinary and innovative topics and research approaches.
+Each year the Department of Romance Studies (with co-sponsorship by Trinity Research Enhancement) presents an Undergraduate Research Symposium on the theme of ‘Old Worlds, New Worlds, Future Worlds.'
+The symposium provides an outlet for the outstanding research produced by students in Romance Studies courses, and is an important means by which the department fosters an active culture of research and exchange among students and faculty.
+Spring 2021 will be the eleventh annual conference, with students previewing their projects online a week prior to the event, displaying an amazing variety of interdisciplinary and innovative topics and research approaches.